codebrews/roshambo/readme.md

-Rock Paper Scissors
+# Rock Paper Scissors
-Test your skills against the almighty ROSHAMBOBOT
+## Test your skills against the almighty ROSHAMBOBOT

-Works in console! (its a feature not a bug)
+### Works in console! (its a feature not a bug)

-A few notes and fixes:
-1) Most important issue to overcome was trying to return values prior to completing functions.
-Just set a variable which can be returned later
-2) Played around with returning scores in the playRound function which would have worked
-1) Put variable for score outside of functions global, which allowed this to be used between functions.

-Psuedocode:
+#### What it does:

+-plays a game of best 3 out of 5 with the 'game()' function -also plays a single round with the 'playRound()' function -player inputs via prompt
+-computer randomly chooses paper, rock, or scissors via random interger value 0-2

-Get user input: rock paper or scissors
-    make user input non case sensitive
+Here is the psuedocode I wrote before scripting the project Get user input: rock paper or scissors make user input non case sensitive

 Generate computer input: (random interger value 0-2)
     0 = rock